netbox-community/pynetbox/README.md

 ## Quick Start

-The full pynetbox API is documented on [Read the Docs](http://pynetbox.readthedocs.io/en/latest/), but the following should be enough to get started using it.
+The full pynetbox API is documented on [GitHub Pages](https://netbox-community.github.io/pynetbox/), but the following should be enough to get started using it.

 To begin, import pynetbox and instantiate the API.